spacemandev-git/legacy-sol/README.md

 - Unit Mods (applied to deployed Units by you)
 - Location Mods (Search for IC, Damage Unit on Location)
 - Reset Move Charges/Next Move Timer

+# Combat
+- hash the timestamp to find which byte of the slot hash to use to calculate damage